CrowdHailer/padrino-database-example/README.md

 4. Test article body is required
 	*database constraints fail with errors.
 It is normally best to use a form to validate input and use database constraints as exceptional errors*

+5. Migration to add null constraint on body column *Execute this migration with `RACK_ENV=test padrino rake sq:migrate:up`* *If this fails you may have existing entries with null values that cannot be migrated, reset the table `RACK_ENV=test padrino rake sq:migrate:auto`*